Safe Communication Around Intimacy: How Do You Talk About Closeness Without Creating More Distance?

 This perspective helps people understand that the real problem is often not a lack of care, but a lack of safety in how closeness is being discussed.

-It also brings the topic into a broader relationship context that may include intimacy counselling, relationship problems, and relationship counselling in Delhi NCR when the issue has become part of a larger emotional pattern.
+It also brings the concern into a broader relationship context that may include intimacy counselling, relationship strain, and relationship counselling in Delhi NCR when the issue has become part of a larger emotional pattern.

 Final Thoughts